JahidDesign/JahidDesign/README.md

 ---

 # 💫 About Me:
+I'm a **Full Stack Web Developer (MERN)** and **Digital Marketer** who builds modern, responsive, and high-converting web apps.
+I enjoy turning ideas into production-ready products, designing clean UIs, and optimizing websites for conversions and SEO.

+---

-I am a person with a disability — and this is not something to be ashamed of.
+I am a person with a disability — and this is **not something to be ashamed of**.
-It’s a reality of my life, determined by Allah Himself.
-Allah knows best why He has placed me in this trial, and only He knows what my destiny holds.
+It’s a reality of my life, determined by **Allah Himself**.
+Allah knows best why He has placed me in this trial, and only He knows what my destiny holds. 🌙

-After Allah, the greatest contribution in my life belongs to my beloved mother.
+After Allah, the greatest contribution in my life belongs to my **beloved mother**.
 Without her, I could never have come this far.
-Whatever I have achieved, and however much I have struggled — behind it all are her sacrifices, her prayers, and her unconditional love.
+Whatever I have achieved, and however much I have struggled — behind it all are her **sacrifices, prayers, and unconditional love**. ❤️

 I am forever grateful to Allah for blessing me with such a mother.
-No matter how many challenges come my way, I will continue to move forward with my mother’s prayers and Allah’s mercy.
+No matter how many challenges come my way, I will continue to move forward with **my mother’s prayers and Allah’s mercy**.
-Every achievement of mine carries her contribution within it.
+Every achievement of mine carries **her contribution** within it.

-In shaa Allah, I will reach my goals if Allah grants me life, health, and strength. 🤲❤️
+**In shaa Allah**, I will reach my goals if Allah grants me life, health, and strength. 🤲

 **– MERN Stack Developer & Digital Marketer**